-New housing development will increase the supply of housing options, which tends to assist in moderating housing prices, likely resulting in lower housing overpayment and overcrowding.
-However, new residential development typically brings in residents from a broader demographic background, including age, income levels, and household type.
-While these changes occur throughout the region, they are not anticipated to be significant in San Bernardino or within any particular area of the City.
-Because the housing sites are spread throughout the community and the total sites for development are only a fraction of the size of any given district, any demographic changes will be gradual.
+New housing will help in moderating prices, likely resulting in lower housing overpayment and overcrowding.
+However, new development typically brings in residents from a broader range of age, income levels, and household type.
+The changes are not anticipated to be significant within any particular area of the City, because the housing sites are spread citywide and are only a fraction of any given district, any demographic changes will be gradual and likely very minimal.

-5 AIR HOUSING TO 5
+FAIR HOUSING TOPIC BY DISTRICTS

-VERDEMONT EAST SOUTH DOWNTOWN CENTRAL WEST
+NORTH/ VERDEMONT EAST SOUTH CENTRAL WEST

-Access to Transit t Opportunity
+Access to Transit Opp ortunity

 Transit Need

-According to OmniTrans, the Verdemont District has the least potential mobility and transit need According to OmniTrans, the East district has a low- moderate potential transit mobility need According to OmniTrans, the South district has a mod to high potential transit mobility need.
-According to OmniTrans, the Downtown district has the highest potential transit mobility need.
+According to OmniTrans, the Verdemont District has the least potential mobility and transit need According to OmniTrans, the East district has a low-moderate potential transit mobility need According to OmniTrans, the South district has a mod to high potential transit mobility need.
 According to the OmniTrans, the Central district has a mod-high potential transit mobility need.
-According to Omnitrans, the West district has a low - moderate potential transit mobility need
+According to Omnitrans, the West district has a low -moderate potential transit mobility need

 Transit Service

 Verdemont has the lowest level of transit service and is served by three bus lines: 2, 312, and 6.
 The East District is well connected and served by five bus lines: 6, 1, 3/4, and 15.
-The South District, though mainly industry, has excellent service with four bus lines: 1, 2, 15, and 8.
-Downtown has the highest level of service with eight transit lines: 10, 14, 15, 8, 2, 290, 300, 3/4.
-The Central district is well connected and served by three local bus lines: 10, 3/4, and 2.
-The West district is well- connected and served by four transit lines: 312, 10, 14, 15.
+The South District is well connected and served by four bus lines: 1, 2, 15, and 8.
+The Central district is well connected and served by three bus lines: 10, 3/4, and 2.
+The West district is well-connected and served by four bus lines: 312, 10, 14, 15.

 Housing Sites

-2,457 units 1,387 units 1,596 units 1,544 units 1,271 units 1,390 units

-15% Lower 39% Lower 25% Lower 56% Lower 24% Lower 23% Lower

-10% Moderate 16% Moderate 50% Moderate 24% Moderate 20% Moderate 35% Moderate

-75% Above Mod 45% AboveMod 25% Above Mod 20% AboveMod 56% AboveMod 41% AboveMod

-Service Impact
+3,004 units 17% Lower 12% Moderate 71% AboveMod 1,731 units 40% Lower 12% Moderate 48% AboveMod 588 units 20% Lower 37% Moderate 42% AboveMod 2,188 units 38% Lower 3 9% Moderate 23% AboveMod 1,268 units 38% Lower 17% Moderate 45% AboveMod